CalHenry/job-scraper-llm-comparison/README.md

 3. **Run the scripts**:

-    In the terminal, from the root of the project:
+    From the root of the project:
    ```bash
    pixi run python scripts/01_extract_job_offers_links.py
    ```
-I advice to run the scripts one by one to make sure that all is working fine.
+    I advice to run the scripts one by one.

 (*Pixi is a modern virtual environment manager for Conda.
 It simplifies dependency management for both Conda and PyPI packages and supports ```pyproject.toml``` along with other nice features. (it's a turbocharged conda with PyPI superpowers thanks to UV*)

+4. **Configure the LLM**

+- In the terminal, download the model on your machine
+    ```bash
+    ollama pull qwen2.5:3b
+    ```
+    Or replace *qwen2.5:3b* with any model you want to try.
+    The model selection and parameters are hardcoded in the script langchain.py starting line 11.
+If you don't use the same exact model i used please change this part.
+    ```python
+    ollama_llm = OllamaLLM(
+        model="qwen2.5:3b",
+    ```

 ----

 ## 🔬 Methodology<a name="methodology"></a>